Tropical soda apple

 Native to South America, tropical soda apple is a prickly perennial shrub with yellow fruit.
 It can be invasive and also host various plant viruses.

 Tropical soda apple is a major pest in Florida, where it has invaded at least 500,000ha of land and costs landholders millions of dollars each year in control costs and lost production.
-Queensland has only a small number of isolated tropical soda apple infestations, but the species has the potential to become a problem in coastal and subcoastal Queensland.
+Queensland has only a small number of isolated infestations, but the species could become a problem in coastal and subcoastal Queensland.
+It is a prohibited invasive plant under the Biosecurity Act 2014.

 Scientific name